aceeric/ociregistry/README.md

 ## Configuring the Server

-The server may need configuration information to connect to upstreams.
+The OCI Registry server may need configuration information to connect to upstream registries.
 By default, it will attempt anonymous plain HTTP access.
 Many OCI Distribution servers will reject HTTP and fail over to HTTPS.
-Then you're in the realm of PKI.
+Then you're in the realm of TLS and PKI.
 Some servers require auth as well.
-To address all of these concerns the server accepts a command line parameter `--config-path` which identifies a configuration file in the following format:
+To address all of these concerns the OCI Registry server accepts an optional command line parameter `--config-path` which identifies a configuration file in the following format:

 ```
 - name: upstream one